fewagency/fluent-html/readme.md

 ### Closures as method input
 Most values can be [PHP closures](http://php.net/manual/en/functions.anonymous.php) in which case their evaluation is deferred as long as possible, usually until the object is rendered as a string.
-When a closure is evaluated it may return a value, boolean, Arrayable, or even another closure, which in turn will be evaluated and merged into the collection of its context.
+When a closure is evaluated it may return a value, boolean, arrayable, or even another closure, which in turn will be evaluated and merged into the collection of its context.
 All closures will receive the current [`FluentHtml`](src/FluentHtml.php) instance as their first parameter, this can be used for pretty advanced conditionals.